ovdojoey/Juiced/README.md

 ## Usage

-You can use Juiced by including the minified `/dist/css/juiced.css` file directly in head of your webpage - or - by using `@import bower_compoents/sass/juiced` to add Juiced source to your existing SASS stylesheet (the location of your bower folder may vary).
+You can use Juiced by including the minified `/dist/css/juiced.css` file directly in head of your webpage - or - by using `@import bower_compoents/sass/juiced` to add Juiced source to your existing SASS stylesheet. *Note: the location of your bower folder may vary.*